EU greenlights tariffs for Chinese electric vehicles – DW – 10/04/2024

 The vote comes after a year-long anti-subsidy investigation by the European Commission, which proposed the tariffs to counter what it sees as unfair Chinese subsidies.

-Countries like France, Italy, Greece, and Poland had indicated they would support the tariffs, while Germany was opposed.
+Countries like France, Italy, Greece, and Poland had indicated they would support the tariffs.
+However, Germany, along with Hungary, Malta, Slovakia and Slovenia, voted against the proposal, according to German broadcaster Deutschlandfunk.

 Germany, Spain oppose tariffs